MilenTecle/human-body-quiz/README.md

  - The Website was tested on Microsoft Edge, Google Chrome, Firefox and Safari browsers and no issues were noted.

 ### Device Testing
-  - The website was tested and viewed and tested on different devices such as: Iphone 8, Iphone mini 12 and Pro, Samsung Galaxy S21, Samsung Galaxy Tab S6 lite, Ipad Mini, Laptop and Desktop to see that the website is responsive on different devices.
+  - The website was tested and on different devices such as: Iphone 8, Iphone mini 12 and Pro, Samsung Galaxy S21, Samsung Galaxy Tab S6 lite, Ipad Mini, Laptop and Desktop to see that the website is responsive on different devices.
 Chrome developer tools was used to test and to check the responsivness on multiple devices.
   - I also used the following websites to test the responsivness:
   - [Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fmilentecle.github.io%2Fhuman-body-quiz%2F)
   - [Am I responsive](https://ui.dev/amiresponsive?url=https://milentecle.github.io/human-body-quiz/)

 ### User Stories Testing
    #### First time user
  1. The home page with the welcome container will tell the user what the quiz is about.
-The user can start the quiz immediately without difficulty by clicking one of the buttons in the welcome contaner.
+The user can start the quiz immediately without difficulty by clicking one of the buttons in the welcome contaner, or click on "about" to get more information about the quiz.
  2. As a user I can choose between different levels; easy, medium and hard by clicking on one of the buttons.
  3. As a user I can play the quiz from my mobile, laptop, desktop and tablet.
  4. As a user I can see which question I am at and how many questions there are once I have started to play the quiz.
- 5. As a first time I can track my score and see how many answers I am getting right while playing.
+ 5. As a first time user I can track my score and see how many answers I am getting right while playing.
- 6. As a first time user I will get instant feedback if my answer is wrong with a red background color and by seeing the right answer with the background color of green.
+ 6. As a first time user I will get instant feedback if my answer is wrong with a red background colour, and by seeing the right answer with the background colour of green.
  7. As a first time user I can enter my email address when the quiz has ended, and get the score result sent to my email.
- 8. As a first time I can retake the quiz by clickning on the "Start over" button wich will take me back to the home page.
+ 8. As a first time user I can retake the quiz by clickning on the "Start over" button which will take me back to the home page.

    #### Returning user
  1. As a returning I am already familiar with the structure of the quiz and how to navigate through the quiz.
- 2. As a returing I can retake quiz as many times as desired without any limitations and the questions will not always be the same.
+ 2. As a returing I can retake the quiz as many times as desired without any limitations and the questions will not always be the same.
  3. As a returning visitor I can choose to play on different levels, easy, medium and hard to keep learing about the human body.